MoniaJ/django-carrots/source/python_data.rst

 ===================

+1. Data storage

-1. Design and create a data storage that will handle all of You group members data like: name, age, occupation, favourite color of mouse pointer, etc.
+Design and create a data storage that will handle all of You group members data like: name, age, occupation, favourite color of mouse pointer, etc.

 Compare the solutions across the group and ask the Mentor which one is the best and why.

 Create the best solution.

+2.

-2. Remember how You can format a string using ''.format() ?
+Remember how You can format a string using ''.format() ?
 Ask mentor about magic ** dictionary unpack and write a scrip that will print out a sentence for each team member (in "" should be data from the 1. exercise):

-a) "name" is "age" old and is working as "occupation". "name" prefers "fav_mouse_color_point" mouse pointer. b - harder one) "name" is "age" old and is working as "occupation".
+a) "name" is "age" old and is working as "occupation". "name" prefers "fav_mouse_color_point" mouse pointer.

+b - harder one) "name" is "age" old and is working as "occupation".
 "He/She - based on gender" prefers "x" operating system.

 X - MacOS = Black, Linux = White, other = Windows.

 3. On dicts you can use few methods.
 Try out:

 .get(key), .has_key(key), .items(), .keys(), .update(dict_2), .values()

 a) Find out the difference between a_dict[key] and a_dict.get(key)

-b) What a_dict.get(key, 'Python') means, how can it be useful ?
+b) What a_dict.get(key, 'Python') means, how can it be useful?